Last updated on November 13, 2025

 Vintage Winter Wonderland

-This fairground and small market in Millenium Square is returning for another year.
+This fairground and small market in Millennium Square is returning for another year.
 To be honest, it’s not my favourite as there’s not much there and it tends to be pretty expensive.
-The fairgorund games are especially expensive and the prizes are plastic tatt, so it doesn’t feel like money well spent.
+The fairground games are especially expensive, and the prizes are plastic tat, so it doesn’t feel like money well spent.
 The market in Broadmead feels much more festive.
-I’m not going to this Millenium Square one this year, so tell me if it’s changed!
+I’m not going to this Millennium Square one this year, so tell me if it’s changed!

 More Christmas experiences near Bristol